CHC53415 Diploma of Leisure and Health

 - guided facilitation of individual or group learning activities, group work or project-based case studies

-- Delivery structure is comprised of classroom training sessions, structured learning such as training support, learning activities, self-paced (to allow the learners to absorb and reflect on their learning), workshops and work placement.
+- The delivery structure is comprised of classroom training sessions, structured learning such as training support, learning activities, self-paced (to allow the learners to absorb and reflect on their learning), workshops and work placement.

 - The unit of competency will be delivered and assessed as stand-alone unit.